NaturailyShopify/Naturaily-netlify/_posts/2019-10-07-rubyc-2019-highlights.md

 > Ivan is a Ruby developer since 1.8.6 and a Rails developer since Rails and Merbe merged.
 A huge part of his career has been connected with billing domains and how he is fully dedicated to the Ruby community at Saint Petersburg. - [source](https://rubyc.eu/#speakers){:rel="nofollow"}{:target="_blank"}

-If you are a Ruby Developer, there is a high probability that one of your recruitment tasks was to write a Fibonacci sequence using recurrency.
+If you are a Ruby Developer, there is a high probability that one of your recruitment tasks was to write a Fibonacci sequence using recursion.
 The speaker of the presentation told us what other things we can thank Fibonacci for, gave a brief explanation about the Double Entry Accounting System and shared a few general rules on how to deal with money during a project.

 Here they are: